Hull beat 12-man Giants for fourth win

 Hull survived three back-to-back sets early in the second half, but after McNamara's boot made it 8-0, standout performer Savelio added a decisive and richly-deserved score when Tuimoala Lolohea failed to deal with Joe Lovodua's grubber.

-Things got worse for the Giants when Price was punished for tipping Wynne on his neck in a tackle with 16 minutes left, although the visitors at least avoided a shutout when McQueen powered over six minutes later.
+Things got worse for the Giants when Pryce was punished for tipping Wynne on his neck in a tackle with 16 minutes left, although the visitors at least avoided a shutout when McQueen powered over six minutes later.

 Hull FC: Connor, Swift, Vulikijapani, Griffin, Wynne, McNamara, Lovodua, Sao, Houghton, Satae, Savelio, Ma'u, Brown.